Gaareth/WP-Switcher/README.md

 --len_transition LEN_TRANSITION| Number of images used for the transition

 ## Settings
-Recommended settings for the transition are FPS:15-20 Quality: 30-75 Also for most images you can either have a more smooth animation or a decent quality.
+Recommended settings for the transition are FPS:15-20 Quality: 30-75 <br>
+Also for most images you can either have a more smooth animation or a decent quality.
 Trying both will probably end in big lags.